erikjohnson06/PHP-GitHub-Project-Finder/README.md

 5. To successfully call the GitHub API, please ensure that you have the cURL extension enabled in your php.ini file.

+6. The application should now load by navigating to http://localhost/project_finder in your browser.

 Please contact me if you have questions, or need assistance!